Last Updated on January 16, 2021 by Nina Ahmedow

 11. See the Wadden Sea National Park

 Denmark’s Wadden Sea National Park is a UNESCO World Heritage site.
-There are Wadden Sea National Parks in the Netherlands and Germany as well as the Wadden Sea zone encompasses all three countries’ coastlines.
+There are Wadden Sea National Parks in the Netherlands and Germany as well because the Wadden Sea zone encompasses all three countries’ coastlines.
 The Wadden Sea is famous for the millions of migratory birds that come here every year.

 12. Admire the Country’s Viking Heritage